DorBitton/CI-jenkins-nexus-sonarq/README.md

 ## Continuous Integration using Jenkins, Nexus, Sonarqube &amp; Slack.

 In this project we will be using Vagrant to set up multiple VM's to run our own test lab.
-Vagrant will set up 3 machines:
+Vagrant will set up three machines:
 - Jenkins server: Jenkins will be used for building the pipeline
 - Nexus server: Nexus will be used to download dependencies and building the Artifact
 - SonarQube server: SonarQube will test the code and provide us Quality Gates to allow or deny the build.